 What to Say to Someone Before a Funeral

-You are permitting them to be open about their feelings with you in an open and forthright manner if that is something that they would like to do.
+You are providing them with the option to talk about their feelings with you in an open and forthright manner if that is something that they would like to do.

 Things to Say at a Funeral Service

-"I'm so sorry that you've lost your Dad (his name), he was a lovely man, and I know we'll miss him very much," said the speaker.
+"I'm so sorry that you've lost your Dad (his name), he was a wonderful man, and I know that we'll miss him very much," said the speaker.
 "My deepest condolences to you and your family on the passing of your father (his name)"

-The statements and condolences that follow are some examples of appropriate things to say to family members of the deceased:
+The statements and condolences that follow are some examples of appropriate things to say to members of the family of the deceased:

 Things You Should Not Say at a Funeral

-The fact is, you don't.
-You can only know how you felt when you were bereaved; you should not assume that other people feel the same way as you do.
+You, sadly, do not, and this is the unfortunate truth.
+You can only know how you felt when you were experiencing a loss; you should not assume that other people feel the same way as you do.
 Only you can know how you felt.

 - You'll feel better soon.